Date of Award

 This indicates that reform efforts should focus on careful consideration of the language used to describe the practices; they should account for resources available in schools, and provide reasonable, coherent next steps for educators.
 A crucial component in national and state educational policy changes designed to improve instruction and student learning is the need to understand how school administrators interpret standardsbased educational practices, and how their interpretations are reflected in their school leadership practices.

-Maling, Barbara J., "An Examination of How Middle School Principals Make Sense of Their Role in Leading Standards Based Educational Reform" (2019).
+Maling, Barbara J. CAS, MA, "An Examination of How Middle School Principals Make Sense of Their Role in Leading Standards Based Educational Reform" (2019).
 Muskie School Dissertations.
 2.

 Educational Administration and Supervision Commons, Educational Assessment, Evaluation, and Research Commons, Educational Leadership Commons, Educational Methods Commons, Education Policy Commons, Junior High, Intermediate, Middle School Education and Teaching Commons